-- 6.6.6.1.1 Not later than at the time of formal notice being given to a faculty member the Administration shall provide a written outline of the reasons for the proposed lay off to the faculty member and to the Chief Personnel Steward of the Association. - 6.6.6.1.2 A faculty member being terminated from his/her their position shall be given formal written notice of the lay off at least four (4) months prior to the effective date of lay off being served. - 6.6.6.1.3 All alternatives to the lay off of the faculty member involved shall be explored at this time by both the University and the Association.
+- 6.6.6 Lay Off Process & Responsibility for Notice - 6.6.6.1 When the lay off of faculty members appears to be necessary, the following process shall be followed during the academic year in which the lay off may occur: - 6.6.6.1.1 Not later than at the time of formal notice being given to a faculty member the Administration shall provide a written outline of the reasons for the proposed lay off to the faculty member and to the Chief Personnel Steward of the Association. - 6.6.6.1.2 A faculty member being terminated from their position shall be given formal written notice of the lay off at least four (4) months prior to the effective date of lay off being served. - 6.6.6.1.3 All alternatives to the lay off of the faculty member involved shall be explored at this time by both the University and the Association.
 The Chief Personnel Steward of the Association shall be provided with all data and material relied upon by the University in arriving at this decision.
-The Association can, within twenty (20) working days of receiving formal written notice of the lay off, make a presentation to the University, outlining alternatives to the lay off of the faculty member. - 6.6.6.1.4 The implementation of any of the alternatives identified above must be agreed to by: - a) The Faculty Member; - b) The Chief Personnel Steward of the Association; - c) An appropriate senior administrator.
+The Association can, within twenty (20) working days of receiving formal written notice of the lay off, make a presentation to the University, outlining alternatives to the lay off of the faculty member. - 6.6.6.1.4 The implementation of any of the alternatives identified above must be agreed to by: - a) The Faculty Member; - b) The Chief Personnel Steward of the Association; - c) An appropriate $\underline{sS}$ enior $\underline{aA}$ dministrator.